Updated: May 15, 2020

 - It is easy to use with the pump

 - It’s convenient and hassle-free, being all in one and ready for use.

-- It’s pocket-friendly in the long run.
+- It’s budget-friendly in the long run.

 - Instructions are simple enough.

 - the fertilizer should be used in aquariums with a pH of no more than 7 if there are living creatures in them (it’s safe for tropical tanks with acidic water and low-pH shrimp tanks though).

 5. Thrive Caps Substrate Fertilizer – For Fish Tanks with Heavier Substrates

 First, these are not tablets but rather capsules.

 I do believe the Thrive Caps are the best capsule fertilizers for a freshwater aquarium but take that with a grain of salt.
 The use of this product is somewhat troublesome as the capsules are eager to float.